Lipid bilayers - Part I: Self-assembly

 Area per lipid

 To get the (projected) area per lipid, you can simply divide the area of your simulation box by half the number of lipids in your system.
-The box-sizes can be obtained by running the gromacs
+The box-sizes can be obtained by running the GROMACS

 tool gmx energy